Stan Smith

 Stanley Roger Smith (born December 14, 1946) is an American former professional tennis player.
-A world No. 1 player and two-time major singles champion (at the 1971 US Open and 1972 Wimbledon Championships), Smith also paired with Bob Lutz to create one of the most successful doubles teams of all-time.
+A world No. 1 player and two-time major singles champion (at the 1971 US Open and 1972 Wimbledon Championships), Smith also paired with Bob Lutz to create one of the most successful doubles teams of all time.

 In 1970, Smith won the inaugural year-end championships title.
 In 1972, he was the year-end world No. 1 singles player.
 In 1973, he won his second and last year end championship title at the Dallas WCT Finals.
 In addition, he won four Grand Prix Championship Series titles.

-In his early years he improved his tennis game through lessons from Pancho Segura, the Pasadena Tennis Patrons, and the sponsorship of the Southern California Tennis Association headed by Perry T. Jones.
 Smith is a past President of the International Tennis Hall of Fame and an ITHF Life Trustee.
 Outside tennis circles, Smith is best known as the namesake of a line of tennis shoes made by Adidas.

+Early life

+Smith was born in Pasadena, California on December 14, 1946.
+He was the youngest of three sons.
+When he was 15 he was sponsored by the Pasadena Tennis Patrons, an organization that helped junior tennis players.
+At the age of 16, in 1963 he saw Arthur Ashe, who was three years older than him, play at the Davis Cup, and, inspired, went home and wrote down a set of goals for himself, which included "be best in the world".
+In his later high school years he got sponsorship from the Southern California Tennis Association and at the urging of Perry T. Jones, the association's head, he began playing doubles with Bob Lutz.
+He was also coached by Pancho Segura on the public courts of Pasadena.

+In 1964 at the age of 17 he won the U.S. Junior 18-and-under championships.
+From 1965 through 1968 he attended the University of Southern California where he was a three-time All-American.
+He won the 1968 NCAA Division I Singles title and in 1967 and 1968 the Doubles title with Bob Lutz.

+On December 14, 1970, his 24th birthday, he got his draft notice and two days later was inducted into the U.S. Army.
+Recognizing him as a unique asset, the military allowed him to continue to compete in tournaments, and he spent time on recruitment speaking tours and gave clinics at military bases and inner-city areas.
+He served for two years.